-Henson’s unpublished journals preserved in Durham Cathedral Library are masterpieces of commentary and opinion not just into all aspects of the Church (institutional, episcopal and pastoral), but also on national and regional politics, on social issues concerning the metropolitan elite at one extreme and the Durham coalfields at another; on social and religious thought and literary life; and on international affairs.
+Henson’s unpublished journals preserved in Durham Cathedral Library are masterpieces of commentary and opinion not only on all aspects of the Church (institutional, episcopal and pastoral), but also on national and regional politics; social issues concerning the metropolitan elite at one extreme and the Durham coalfields at another; social and religious thought and literary life; and international affairs.

 AHRC Research Grants award AH/P003958/1

 - Dr Boguslaw Obara https://www.dur.ac.uk/computer.science/staff/profile/?id=10591